 Check their registrations

-There are two ways you can check:
+There are two different methods that you can use to check:

 - Search the TPB register.

 - On their website, stationery, brochures, or business cards, you should look for the sign that indicates they are a licenced tax practitioner.
 The kind of registration and the individual registration number of the tax practitioner are both included on the registered tax practitioner emblem.